shalanah/mia-events/README.md

 - Remove events
 - Sort events into 3 timeframes and display with counts
 - Basic mobile / responsive capabilities

-## Areas of future improvement

-- Browser testing / fallbacks - would suggest using Chrome or Firefox.
-Used a lot of modern CSS (for fun).
-Especially fallbacks for unsupported `gap` flexbox feature in Safari.
-- Add a db for persistance.
-All of the data is held in your session for now.
-- More mobile / responsive adjustments
-- Tweaks to form especially upload image area, adding validation, and adding warnings before leaving unsaved or deleting.
-- Show live view of event then allow to edit.
-- Of course with any site add favicon and og images and meta tags

 ## Screenshots